Do you know how to cook a pumpkin? I didn’t until a few years ago when stores started running out of canned pumpkin around Thanksgiving.

 You can store your pumpkin in the refrigerator for a few days or freezer for long term storage.

-Pumpkin is really good for you, loaded with beta carotine and potassium as well as fiber it is a great food to add to your favorite recipes.
-Below you will find some of my favorite pumpkin recipes.
+Pumpkin is very healthy, loaded with beta carotene and potassium as well as fiber.
+It’s is a great food to add to your favorite recipes.

 This pancakes are a great way to sneak some healthy pumpkin into your child’s breakfast.

 These muffins free well and make a great breakfast or after school snack.